Ciudad Mitad del Mundo: The French Geodesic Mission

 The placement of the equatorial line was defined throughout a 1736 expedition called the French Geodesic Mission.
 While such studies would later determine the exact measure and shape of the world, astronomers involved missed the possibility of encountering the remnants of highly sophisticated geographical achievements made on “Equatorial” territory for hundreds of years before their arrival.
-Throughout the time the astronomers attempted to measure a length of a degree of latitude on that part of the planet, a group of different sorts of ruins (built by the Quitu-Cara culture) were found nearby the territory where they thought the Equatorial line passed through.
+Throughout the time the astronomers attempted to measure the length of a degree of latitude on that part of the planet, a group of different sorts of ruins (built by the Quitu-Cara culture) were found nearby the territory where they thought the Equatorial line passed through.
 Years after that, it was brought to light that the "Geodesic Mission" had been wrong about the exact coordinates where the line passed through—the measurements had indeed proved the world was oblate and not elongated (egg-shaped) at the poles, but their studies to define the placement of the equator were incorrect by 240 m.
-The Catequilla ruins found throughout the expedition between 1735-1745 were actually situated at latitude 0 (0°0′0″N 78°25′43″W), or the exact position where the Equatorial line crosses.
+The Catequilla ruins found throughout the expedition between 1735 and 1745 were actually situated at latitude 0 (0°0′0″N 78°25′43″W), or the exact position where the Equatorial line crosses.

 In 1935, the Ecuadorean Government built a 10 m monument to honor the French expedition under the guidance of local geographer Luis Gudiño.
-In 1972, that monument was replaced by a 30 m monument titled “Ciudad Mitad del Mundo” (Middle of the World City), regardless of the inexact coordinates (which by then could be measured through GPS).
+In 1972, that monument was replaced by a 30 m monument titled “Ciudad Mitad del Mundo” (Middle of the World City)).

 Latitude discrepancy

 Based on data obtained by Tufiño, it was believed that the equator passed through those two sites.
 However, according to readings based on the World Geodetic System WGS84, used in modern GPS systems and GIS products, the equator actually lies about 240 m north of the marked line.

 Over the years, countless tourists have had their pictures taken straddling the line drawn down the center of the east-facing staircase and across the plaza.

 The pyramidal monument, with each side facing a cardinal direction is topped by a globe which is 4.5 m in diameter and weighs 5 t.
 Inside the monument is a small museum that displays a variety of indigenous items pertaining to Ecuadorian culture: clothing, descriptions of the various ethnic groups, and examples of their activities.

 Ciudad Mitad del Mundo contains other attractions such as a planetarium, a miniature model of Quito, and restaurants.
 On weekends, Ciudad Mitad del Mundo's Central Plaza hosts varied musical and cultural events for tourists.
-Also, there are diverse local handcraft stores and local food served at several cafés along a colonial small town.
+Also, there are diverse local handcraft stores and local food served at several cafés along a small colonial town.